 Pros of Italian Greyhound Collars:

-- Lightweight – Italian Greyhound collars are generally super lightweight and therefore very comfortable to wear for dogs.
+- Lightweight – Italian Greyhound collars are generally super lightweight and therefore very comfortable to wear.

-- Don’t restrict movements – Also, they don’t restrict the dog’s movement at all.
-They can run almost like they are “nakey”.
+- No Restricted Movements – They don’t restrict the dog’s movement at all.
+Your Italian Greyhound can run almost like they are “naky”.

 Cons of Italian Greyhound Collars: